WA’s carbon-pricing program nears $1 billion in revenue, far outpacing early estimates

-Washington’s latest auction of carbon-emission allowances raked in another $62.5 million last week, with revenue from the state’s carbon-pricing program now nearing a billion dollars and far outpacing early estimates.
+Washington’s latest auction of carbon-emission allowances raked in an estimated $62.5 million last week, with revenue from the state’s carbon-pricing program now nearing a billion dollars and far outpacing early estimates.

 The state Department of Ecology announced Wednesday the results of its special auction held last week because the previous quarterly auction in May exceeded a “trigger” price of $51.90 per allowance.